Help

 Resource Graphs

 The Resource Graph page is displayed after pressing the graph button in the toolbar.
-When displayed, the graph shows real-time information about CPU, memory, battery and disk usage.
+When displayed, the graph shows real-time information about CPU, memory, battery and storage usage.
 The graph can be paused by the red pause toolbar button.
 Afterwards, the graph can be panned and zoomed by using multitouch gestures on the graph area.

 The graph can also be used for monitoring background activities.
 System Status can record up to 3 minutes of background activity which can then be displayed using the graph.
 The graph points which were recorded in the background are between brown vertical lines with bg and fg labels.